 Are there cafés or places to eat after a walk?

-Yes, Cley has several charming spots to eat, including a deli, a tearoom, and pubs nearby.
-It’s a lovely place to relax after a coastal walk.
+Yes — Cley has a small but excellent selection of places to eat, including a deli, tearoom, and nearby pubs, making it a rewarding end to a coastal walk.

 What kind of wildlife can I see while walking near Cley?